Chapter 17: Shenandoah II: Leadership and Survival

 because enemy patrols and laborers were always zipping up and down these

 trails.
-Many times, they were in close proximity to our patrols.
+Many times, they were near our patrols.

-shadow our large search and destroy efforts.
-They then relayed that
+but shadow our extensive search and destroy efforts.
+They then relayed

-information to a runner who would locate a workable telephone line along
+that information to a runner who would locate a workable telephone line

-one of these trails and report our progress back to Triet.
-Therefore, it
+along one of these trails and report our progress back to Triet.

-seems to me that a dog would have had plenty of scents around him all
+Therefore, a dog would have had plenty of scents around him all the time

-the time to throw him off track.
-In this case, however, using the dog
+to throw him off track.
+In this case, however, using the dog worked.

 Just before the dog alerted, Hay was perched high above, looking